-Coronary heart disease (CHD) is a narrowing of the small blood vessels that supply blood and oxygen to the heart.
-CHD is also called coronary artery disease.
+Coronary heart disease is a narrowing of the small blood vessels that supply blood and oxygen to the heart.
+Coronary heart disease (CHD) is also called coronary artery disease.

 Heart disease, Coronary heart disease, Coronary artery disease; Arteriosclerotic heart disease; CHD; CAD

-Coronary heart disease (CHD) is the leading cause of death in the United States for men and women.
+CHD is the leading cause of death in the United States for men and women.

-Coronary heart disease is caused by the buildup of plaque in the arteries to your heart.
+CHD is caused by the buildup of plaque in the arteries to your heart.
 This may also be called hardening of the arteries.

-Symptoms may be very noticeable, but sometimes you can have the disease and not have any symptoms.
-This is especially true in the early stages of heart disease.
+In some cases, symptoms may be very noticeable.
+But, you can have the disease and not have any symptoms.
+This is more often true in the early stages of heart disease.

 Chest pain or discomfort (angina) is the most common symptom.
 You feel this pain when the heart is not getting enough blood or oxygen.
-How bad the pain is varies from person to person.
+The pain may feel different from person to person.

 Tests may include:

 You may be asked to take one or more medicines to treat blood pressure, diabetes, or high cholesterol levels.
-Follow your doctor's directions closely to help prevent coronary artery disease from getting worse.
+Follow your provider’s directions closely to help prevent coronary artery disease from getting worse.

 Goals for treating these conditions in people who have coronary artery disease:

-Never stop taking your medicines without talking to your doctor first.
+Never stop taking your medicines without first talking to your provider.
 Stopping heart medicines suddenly can make your angina worse or cause a heart attack.

 Procedures and surgeries used to treat CHD include:

-If you have any risk factors for CHD, contact your doctor to discuss prevention and possible treatment.
+If you have any risk factors for CHD, talk to your provider about prevention and possible treatment steps.

-Immediately contact your health care provider, call the local emergency number (such as 911), or go to the emergency room if you have:
+Call your provider, call the local emergency number (such as 911), or go to the emergency room right away if you have:

-Greenland P, Alpert JS, Beller GA, et al. 2010 ACCF/AHA guideline for assessment of cardiovascular risk in asymptomatic adults: a report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines.
+Greenland P, Alpert JS, Beller GA, et al. 2010 ACCF/AHA guideline for assessment of cardiovascular risk in asymptomatic adults: executive summary: a report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines.
 Circulation.
 2010;122(25):2748-2764.
 PMID: 21098427 www.ncbi.nlm.nih.gov/pubmed/21098427.

 Hansson GK, Hamsten A. Atherosclerosis, thrombosis, and vascular biology.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
-24th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 70.
+Goldman’s Cecil Medicine.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 70.

-Mosca L, Benjamin EJ, Berra K, et al. Effectiveness-Based Guidelines for the Prevention of Cardiovascular Disease in Women--2011 Update:a guideline from the American Heart Association.
+Mosca L, Benjamin EJ, Berra K, et al. Effectiveness-based guidelines for the prevention of cardiovascular disease in women--2011 update:a guideline from the American Heart Association.
 Circulation.
 2011;123(11):1243-1262.
 PMID: 21325087 www.ncbi.nlm.nih.gov/pubmed/21325087.